 Case size: Ø 40 mm.
 Thickness 13.4mm 46.2 mm lugs to lugs.
 Diver screwed in case-back with 6 notches.

 Movement: Automatic Swiss Made STP 4-13 self-winding movement.
 26 Jewels, 28 800 vibrations 4Hz.

 Complications: Day, Date, Hacking Seconds, Hand Winding, Outer Day Wheel, Quick Date Correction, Quick Day Correction.

 Glass: Double domed bell-shape sapphire crystal with 5 AR coating inside.
 Flat sapphire crystal on case back.

-Watch case material: Brushed and polished stainless steel.
+Watch case material: Brushed stainless steel.
 Screwed in crown.